alefore/weblog/zurich-shorts.md

 ☙

-A solitary leaf lands on the thick rug.
+A solitary leaf lands on thick rug.
-The living-room tree knows not of storms.
+Living-room trees know not of storms.

 ☙